VPS26 | SSP/GM virtual posters

 Posters virtual: Tue, 5 May, 14:00–18:00 | vPoster spot 3

-The posters scheduled for virtual presentation are given in a hybrid format for on-site presentation, followed by virtual discussions on Zoom.
+The posters scheduled for virtual presentation are given in a hybrid format for on-site presentation, followed by virtual discussion on Zoom.
 Attendees are asked to meet the authors during the scheduled presentation & discussion time for live video chats; onsite attendees are invited to visit the virtual poster sessions at the vPoster spots (equal to PICO spots).
 If authors uploaded their presentation files, these files are also linked from the abstracts below.
-The button to access the Zoom meeting appears just before the time block starts.
+The button to access the Zoom meeting appears 15 minutes before the time block starts.

 Discussion time: Tue, 5 May, 16:15–18:00